 The smartest way to use your Qantas points is for Qantas and Jetstar flights and upgrades.
 You’ll get the best return per dollar spent if you use them in this way.

 For example, a one-way economy flight between Sydney and Melbourne requires 8,000 points plus $34 in charges on Qantas, or 6,400 points plus $30 in charges on Jetstar.
-The lowest cost for a typical Sydney to Melbourne flight is at least $160 on Qantas and at least $120 on Jetstar.
+The lowest cost for a typical Sydney to Melbourne flight is around $160 on Qantas and about $120 on Jetstar.
 That equates to a return of 1.6 cents per point on the Qantas fare and about 1.4 cents per point on the Jetstar fare.

 Generally speaking, the longer the flight the better the rate of return, so spending points on long-haul flights is more cost-effective.
 With that in mind, remember that you can use QFF points to book flights on Qantas partner airlines in the Oneworld alliance, including major players like British Airways, American Airlines, Japan Airlines and Cathay Pacific.